 Yep.
 It can be that simple.
 But so many of us forget to take deep belly breaths.
 The shortness of breath associated with stress alongside the increased heart rate means we aren’t getting enough oxygen into our system.
 When you’re feeling stressed, stopping to take 3 deep belly breaths can work wonders on reducing cortisol levels, increase feelings of happiness, and even improving sleeping patterns.
 Why?
 Because deep breathing activates the parasympathetic nervous system actively trying to reverse the effects of our ‘fight or flight response’.

 Daily meditation with a focus on deep breathing can help to keep the body calm in the long term, allowing us to make rational decisions and allowing us to practise mindfulness when faced with stressful situations.

-Combining meditation & deep breathing exercises with pure essential oils can increase levels of calmness and relaxation even more.
+Combining meditation & deep breathing exercises with essential oils can increase levels of calmness and relaxation even more.
 Keeping calming, grounding essential oils on hand to use when you’re feeling stressed can also activate the parasympathetic nervous system reducing anxiety, mood swings, headaches, and improving sleep.